Data-Mechanics/course-2019-spr-proj/gasparde_ljmcgann_tlux/README.md

 be justified to favor unhealthy areas as possible locations for new parks/open spaces.

 ### Trial Mode
-We also have implemented a trial mode.
-Here, instead of running through each neighborhood, we focus on parcels in Boston.
+In the trial mode, instead of running through each neighborhood, we focus on parcels in Allston.
 We also limit the number of parcels we are looking at so that the algorithm will run faster.
 The statistics and k-means will also only be computed for Allston.